miko53/ring/README.md

 `ring status`

-This command executes a `git status` on each declared repository and displays the result.
+This command executes a `git status` or `hg status` on each declared repository and displays the result.

 ### Command clone

 `ring clone`
 With this command you can retrieve all the registered repositories listed in the configuration file.
-By executing the `git clone` command.
+By executing the `git clone` or `hg clone` command.

 It is probably the second command after the `ring get` one